 Organic Internet marketing is about integrating keywords and phrases into your in order to make your web page appear at or near the top of the search engine results list when users search for certain things.
 Equally important here is the collection of inbound links that link external sites (like referrals) into your website.
 Unlike PPC, where budget constraints can affect what “keyword property” you own along the information highway, conducting organic Internet marketing doesn’t really cost anything above your already existing Internet overhead (such as computer equipment, Internet service provider, and web programmer).
 The only costs are your efforts to create an effective plan, monitor results (where do you appear when you conduct searches using certain terms?), and enact improvements.

 You may notice a recurring theme in the above discussion.
 It is the concept of making a plan, executing the plan while measuring key performance indicators, then reflecting on what the measurements mean and using them to find ways to improve.
 This is the continuous process improvement philosophy that Bizmanualz uses as a lynch pin for all of its business improvement line of products.

-This approach is also applied to topics such as Marketing Planning, Marketing Tactics, and Sales in the Bizmanualz Sales and Marketing Polices and Procedures manual.
+This approach is also applied to topics such as Marketing Planning, Medical Practice Marketing, Marketing Tactics, and Sales in the Bizmanualz Sales and Marketing Polices and Procedures manual.
 The Sales & Marketing manual also includes a special supplement on Internet Marketing that covers key topics such as organic and inorganic Internet marketing, lead generation, website design, and security concerns.
 For the most bang for your buck, check out the Bizmanualz CEO Management Series of Policies and Procedures.